rntrp/go-fitz-formpost/README.md

     && go build -o /go-fitz-rest
 ```

-Note, that `harfbuzz` [isn't listed as a dependency in MuPDF docs](https://mupdf.com/docs/building.html), but is indeed required.
+Note that `harfbuzz` [isn't listed as a dependency in MuPDF docs](https://mupdf.com/docs/building.html), but is indeed required.

 Finally, run the application at port 8080:
 ```bash